-In December of 2019 the Ohio Department of Health (ODH) released a solicitation (RFP) announcing the availability of grant funds for six pilot programs utilizing innovative approaches for serving youth experiencing homelessness and of particular focus – youth experiencing homelessness who are pregnant.
-The award ceiling for funding was $600,000 of deliverable-based funding.
+In February of 2022 the Ohio Department of Health (ODH) released a solicitation (RFP) announcing the availability of grant funds for seven pilot programs utilizing innovative approaches for serving youth experiencing homelessness and of particular focus – youth experiencing homelessness who are pregnant.
+The award ceiling for funding was $302,501 of deliverable-based funding.

-- Participation in Community of Practice identify 1-3 staff members to participate.
-The CoP will meet monthly for trainings, networking and/or technical assistance
+- Participation in Community of Practice, identifying 1-3 staff members to participate.
+The CoP will meet monthly for trainings, networking and/or technical assistance.

 COHHIO is contracted by the Ohio Department of Health to perform data collection and provide technical assistance, training and support to sub-grantees.

 COHHIO Staff Lead Contact: Amanda Wilson, LISW-S, CDE firstname.lastname@example.org (614) 280-1984 ext.
 115

 ODH Staff Lead Contact: Sara Haig, MSW, LSW email@example.com (614) 728-2957